 DroneMatrix YACOB

-The cheekily named DroneMatrix YACOB (Yet Another Cell On the Box) is a compact, modular drone docking system designed with public safety, smart cities, and European airspace integration in mind.
+The DroneMatrix YACOB (Yet Another Cell On the Box) is a compact, modular drone docking system designed with public safety, smart cities, and European airspace integration in mind.
 It is developed in Belgium and is built from the ground up to focus on emergency response, first-responder support, and compliance with European U-space standards.

 While it is less known globally, European municipalities and airport authorities looking for rapid deployments for surveillance, crowd safety, and traffic monitoring tools have adopted it.